matcha-ai/matcha/docs/flow/autograd.md

 ## setRequiredGrad

-> `Flow::setRequiredGrad(const tuple& wrts)`
+> `Flow::setRequiredGrad(const std::vector<tensor*>& wrts)`

-Requires gradient computation only for given list of tensors.
+Requires gradient computation only for the given list of tensors.

 ## grad

 > `Flow::grad(tensor delta = 1)  ->  std::vector<std::pair<tensor, tensor>>`

-Fires the backpropagation towards all required gradient tensors.
-Forward run must be invoked first.
+Fires the backpropagation towards all the required gradient tensors.
+The forward run must be invoked first.